 Membership in NRSN is open to all neuroscience PhD candidates who are working at a Norwegian institution, including research program medical students.
 Registered members keep all formal affiliations to their home institution and research group: NRSN represents a supplement to the existing PhD programs in Norway.

-- PhD courses – ECTS accredited courses in a broad range of topics, based on the partners' expertise
+- PhD courses – ECTS accredited courses in a broad range of topics

 - Annual PhD conference – organized by and for PhD candidates

 - Summer school – intensive, targeted courses with international faculty